betosprojects/Bad-Band-aid-Grid-Yard-Framework/README.md

 # Bad Band-aid CSS Grid Template Areas Framework

 **This is an ongoing, responsive CSS Grid named template areas for my testing projects.
-Borrowed the idea and based on Hugo's  [Sass boilerplate](https://github.com/HugoGiraudel/sass-boilerplate).**
+The idea of the file structure was based on Hugo's  [Sass boilerplate](https://github.com/HugoGiraudel/sass-boilerplate).
+I made this one arranged with lettered named files and folders, "indexed" to keep it visually orgainized for text editors file tree hierarchy IMHO (or I'm just weird).**
 ## What's New:
 - Version 1.0 Jan.
 2018!
 - Deleted or renamed func-ext-mixins.scss to bandaid.scss and merged its helpers to base for Sass to compile top level CSS to the top.
 Bandaid scss file is basically for testing, vendor, to-do etc. -